Nervous about the SAT or ACT?

 Perfectionists and test-day nerves

-The Perfectionists hold themselves to such an impossibly high standard that they can develop an overwhelming phobia of making mistakes.
-Students of this ilk tend, for internal or external reasons, to base a lot of their identity and self-worth in excellent grades, test scores, and other accomplishments.
+This kind of student typically—for internal or external reasons—bases a lot of their identity and self-worth in excellent grades, test scores, and other accomplishments.
 The result?
-They really beat themselves up when they don’t meet their own (or their parents’) criteria for excellence.
+They’re REALLY hard on themselves when they don’t meet their own (or their parents’) high standards for a given task.

-(Plus, there are side benefits: if you do this self-work now, you’ll also gain higher self-esteem and won’t spend nearly as much on therapy as your friends do ten years from now!)
+(Plus, there are serious side benefits: if you do this self-work now, you’ll also gain higher self-esteem and won’t spend nearly as much on therapy as your friends do ten years from now!)

 Procrastinators and test anxiety